-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2008.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2963 C1 Total first-time, first-year (freshman) women who applied 3423 C1 Total first-time, first-year (freshman) men who were admitted 554

-Total first-time, first-year (freshman) women who were admitted 520 Total full-time, first-time, first-year (freshman) men who enrolled 230 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) men who enrolled
+applicante energia include wait noted etadente who were educately energy attribute C1 Total first-time, first-year (freshman) men who applied 2991 C1 Total first-time, first-year (freshman) women who applied 3231 C1 Total first-time, first-year (freshman) men who were admitted 598 C1 Total first-time, first-year (freshman) women who were admitted 583 C1 Total full-time, first-time, first-year (freshman) men who enrolled 234 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 224 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total full-time, first-time, first-year (freshman) women who enrolled 238 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0